CYP152N1/plddt2csv/README.md

 # plddt2csv
 Extract the plddt value of Alphafold2 from .pkl to .csv & .pdb file

-This program was only checked my condition. (centos7, python3)
+This program was only checked by my condition. (centos7, python3)

 --------------
 How to Use